Nor-Maali’s Sara Grundsten-Lyapova wrote her bachelor’s thesis on water-borne industrial coatings

 Read more about Sara´s job in Nor-Maali: Nor-Maali Oy delivered steel surface coatings together with technical support and inspection to the luxury cruise ship Costa Toscana

-14/12/2023 The luxury cruise ship Icon of the Seas, built by Meyer Turku, left the shipyard at the end of November.
-The steel surfaces of the ship were painted with high-quality Jotun coatings supplied by Nor-Maali Oy, including products such as Jotamastic 90, Hardtop AX and SeaQuantum Classic S.
+10/7/2024 The luxury cruise ship Mein Schiff 7, built by Meyer Turku, was completed in early June.
+The ship's steel surfaces were protected with high-quality marine coatings supplied by Nor-Maali Oy, including Jotun products such as Jotamastic 90, Jotacote Universal N10, and Hardtop AX.